theplanetbrief.com /carbon/

 Key takeaway

 CORSIA eligibility is specific.
-Airlines need units from ICAO-approved programmes, within the right compliance period and eligibility scope, with proper cancellation evidence.
+Airlines need units from programmes approved by ICAO, within the right compliance period and eligibility scope, with proper cancellation evidence.
 But eligibility is not the same as full quality assurance.
 The best buyers check both.